MarcosBGDev/MarcosBGDev/README.md

 - 👯 I’m looking forward to collaborating on projects related to **AI and game development**.
 - ✔ Ask me about anything, I am happy to help if it’s within my expertise! 😉
 - Outside of tech, 🎵 I love listening to music and 📖 enjoying reading.
-- 📫 Reach out to me at: <a href="www.linkedin.com/in/marcos-baeza-gonzález-513762312">My LinkedIn</a>

 ## **Latest Proyects**